 Who Is John Travolta?

-John Travolta was born on February 18, 1954, in Englewood, New Jersey.
-He dropped out of high school by age 16 to pursue acting and later worked on Broadway.
+John Travolta was born in New Jersey and dropped out of high school by age 16 to pursue acting.
 He became a star as Vinnie Barbarino in the TV series Welcome Back Kotter, followed by the highly successful films Saturday Night Fever and Grease.
-After a significant lull, Travolta made a career comeback in 1994 with Pulp Fiction, earning his second acting Oscar nomination and going on to star in an array of projects that include Get Shorty, Primary Colors, Battlefield Earth, Wild Dogs and American Crime Story.
+After a significant lull, Travolta made a career comeback in 1994 with Pulp Fiction, earning his second acting Oscar nomination and going on to star in an array of projects that included Get Shorty, Primary Colors, Battlefield Earth, Wild Dogs and American Crime Story.

 While it seemed Travolta could do no wrong with his run of TV and film successes, the actor saw his star power wane with forthcoming projects.
 After co-starring with Lily Tomlin in the 1978 romantic drama Moment by Moment, he did have another hit with the 1980 romantic drama Urban Cowboy.
 But this was followed by a series of misses such as the Saturday Night Fever sequel Staying Alive (1983), directed by Sylvester Stallone and featuring a longer-maned Manero aiming to make it on Broadway.
 Other modest film outings included Two of a Kind (1983), in which he reunited with Newton-John, and Perfect (1985), co-starring Jamie Lee Curtis.
 By the end of the 1980s, despite a brief comeback with the Look Who's Talking series, featuring Kirstie Alley, Travolta's lackluster films landed him in the has-been actor category.

-Other notable films from the '90s included Broken Arrow (1996), Phenomenon (1996) and Mike Nichols’s Primary Colors (1998), in which Travolta played a politician based on President Bill Clinton.
+Other notable films from the 1990s included Broken Arrow (1996), Phenomenon (1996) and Mike Nichols' Primary Colors (1998), in which Travolta played a politician based on President Bill Clinton.
 Travolta ended the decade with The General's Daughter (1999) and entered the new millennium with the woeful Battlefield Earth.
-Based on the sci-fi novel novel by Scientology founder L. Ron Hubbard, the 2000 film was a pet project for Travolta, who’s a Scientologist, and was almost universally drubbed by critics.
+Based on the sci-fi novel novel by Scientology founder L. Ron Hubbard, the 2000 film was a pet project for Travolta, a Scientologist, and was almost universally drubbed by critics.

 Travolta nonetheless persevered and returned with 2001’s Swordfish, an unevenly rendered cyber thriller that co-starred Halle Berry, Hugh Jackman and Don Cheadle.
 Other projects from the decade included Love Song for Bobby Long (2004), Ladder 49 (2004) and the hit bromance comedy Wild Hogs (2007).